awslabs/aws-deployment-framework/docs/user-guide.md

 upload:${style}:${region}:${local_path}
 ```

-There are three different styles that one could choose from.
+There are five different styles that one could choose from.

 * `path` style, as shown in the example above, will return the S3 path to the object as.
   This is referred to as the classic [Path Style method](https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html).